- [p. 18] "In the bottom-left half two croix d'or on a sable field."

 - [p.
 252] "Wizards of the Disc, known"

-In the list a cross-reference to the name 'Catbury' appears, but that entry is not present in hardcover nor trade paperback edition of the Companion.
+In the list a cross-reference to the name 'Catbury' appears, but that entry is not present in the hardcover nor in the trade paperback edition of the Companion.

 - [p.
 254] "de Worde, William"

 William de Worde did not appear in an actual Discworld novel until 2000, when The Truth was released, six years after The Discworld Companion was written.
 His name is a composition of the names Wynkyn de Worde and William Caxton.
 In 1474 Caxton printed the first book in the English language, a translation of The Recuyell of the Historyes of Troy.
 In his career he printed more than 70 books, 20 of them his own translations from Latin, French, and Dutch.
 Wynkyn de Worde was his successor.

 - The Discworld Companion contains neat illustrations and heraldic

 descriptions of all the coats of arms of the various important guilds and

 institutions in Ankh-Morpork.
 (Note: the Discworld Mapp also shows a

 few, but is not complete.
 The Companion also gives the dog-Latin motto

 for each of them, but unfortunately Terry and Stephen provide a

 translation in only a few cases.
 The combined intellectual efforts of